-I'd like to preface this blog post by saying that this is not a book review although I do love the book.
+I’d like to preface this blog post by saying that this is not a book review although I do love the book and the movie.

-Below is a list of my confessions and things I've realized about my shopping habits in no particular order of course.
-There is no purpose to this post and it's not a promise that I'll change my habits.
-It was purely an outlet for me to do some reflection and I figured it wouldn't hurt to share.
+Below is a list of my confessions and things I’ve realized about my shopping habits in no particular order.
+There is no purpose to this post and it’s not a promise that I’ll change my habits.
+I wrote this as a self-reflection and I figured it wouldn’t hurt to share.
 Who knows?
-Maybe I'll be preaching to the choir.
+Maybe I’ll be preaching to the choir.